HiromuHota/pdi-git-plugin/README.md

 <b>Pull</b> is equivalent of `git fetch; git merge --ff`.
 If an error (e.g., merge conflict) happens, the operation will be just cancelled.

+## Branches

+Users can switch between branches.
+Users can create / delete a branch.
+Users can merge a branch into the current one.

+## FAQ

 ### When pushing, I get an "UnknownHostKey" error

 This happens when connecting to the remote repository via SSH.